-Tree obstruction removal on the Runway 29 end would occur within the boundaries of the Stratford Landfill NPL site.
+The Stratford Landfill Superfund site is located within Short Beach Park and obstruction removal would occur within the boundaries of the Superfund site.
 As mentioned before, the EPA has concluded that the site poses no immediate risk to workers or recreational users but will require further action to protect public health in the future.
 Alternative 5A specifies tree removal methods that prevent soil disturbance, preventing the release of potential contamination from the site to the surrounding area.
 No impacts on children's health or safety are anticipated because of this project.